October 19, 2020

 Wednesday @ 7:00 PM

-Links to purchase the Finding I Am study guide online:
+Link to purchase the Get Out Of Your Head study guide online:

 GROW exists to build the body of Christ among the women of Calvary Baptist through purposeful discipleship and Biblical fellowship, and to equip our women to fulfill their calling in the Lord Jesus Christ.